-We suggest that, once opened, our sweet and table-wine style meads should be treated like a white grape wine: for best results, place an air-tight stopper in opened bottles and store in the fridge for up to 10 days.
-The fortified meads should keep well for several months once opened – if you can resist them that long!
+Like wine, mead should be stored in a cool dark place.
+But please don’t put it in the cellar and forget about it!
+Our meads are made to be enjoyed within a few years of purchase.
+We suggest that our table-wine style meads should be treated like white grape wine.
+For best results, once opened, place a clean air-tight stopper in the bottle and store in the fridge for up to 10 days.
+The fortified meads should keep well for several months once opened (if you can resist them that long!)

 Producer-Wholesaler Licence No.24008153